The Setting

 Gates Richards

 Gates Richards has been involved in outdoor education and EMS since the early '90s.
 Over the years he's worked outdoor programming throughout the Rockies, Pacific Northwest and Alaska.
 He's worked urban EMS in DC, WA, CO and WY.
 Gates began teaching for NOLS Wilderness Medicine in 1998 and has been awarded the Wilderness Medical Society's Warren Bowman award for contributions to wilderness medicine by a non-physician as well as the National Collegiate EMS Foundation's Distinguished Service Award.
-He is currently the NOLS Wilderness Medicine Associate Director.
+He was the former Associate Director and is currently a NOLS Wilderness Medicine Faculty member.